 BSME courses are designed so that credits are transferable to American colleges and universities.
 St. Olaf College is the School of Record for BSME and provides the transcripts.
 See this page for how credits from BSME courses typically transfer to participants’ home institutions.

-Each course in the online program will meet for 20 hours and is worth 0.5 semester credits.
+Each BSME course will meet for over 20 hours and is worth 0.5 course credits.

 Participants who require full 1.0 credit courses may take these combinations of courses: